 Sometimes the Land Use and Development Codes and Zoning Ordinances do not reflect the most up-to-date language due to delays in revising the document.
 This Matrix lists recent ordinance amendments that have yet to be included.
 Please use this Matrix to determine if the Article or Land Use and Development Code you are interested in has been recently amended and the ordinance amendments that may have revised it.

 Section 35-1 - Santa Barbara County Land Use and Development Code: This document is currently applicable to the unincorporated area of the County outside the Coastal Zone and the Montecito Planning Area.
-Although this document contains regulations that relate to the Coastal Zone, these portions will not be in effect until the Coastal Commission certifies this document as an amendment to the County’s Local Coastal Program (expected to occur in early 2008).
+Although this document contains regulations that relate to the Coastal Zone, these portions will not be in effect until the Coastal Commission certifies this document as an amendment to the County’s Local Coastal Program.
 This document implements the Comprehensive Plan (and eventually the Coastal Land Use Plan) by classifying and regulating the uses of land, buildings and structures in the unincorporated area of the county located outside of the Montecito Planning Area.
 This document also contains road naming and street addressing standards as well as sign regulations.

 Section 35-2 - Montecito Land Use and Development Code: This document implements the Comprehensive Plan and the Montecito Community Plan by classifying and regulating the uses of land, buildings and structures in those areas of Montecito located outside of the Coastal Zone.
 This document also contains road naming and street addressing standards as well as sign regulations